 - 10. When the pod clone process is finished, click OK. - 11.
 If you want to dedicate this pod to a particular class, team, or student, use the Pod ACLs feature.
 For details, see the NETLAB+ VE Instructor Guide. - 12.
-Click the Online button on the Pod Management page to make the pod available.
+Click the Online button on the Pod Management page to activate the pod.